 In an example use, March of Dimes Prematurity Research uses a CEP alert to study causes of prematurity as a step toward developing ways to prevent it.
 Premature birth is a complex problem with no single solution.
 About 380,000 babies are born prematurely each year in the United States.
 In about half of cases, the cause is unknown.

 Custom Software Development

+We routinely create secure, compliant, containerized, deploy-anywhere solutions with Java, PHP, Oracle, MySQL, PostgreSQL and more to manage high-risk data and ensure regulatory compliance.
 Over the years, our solutions team and applications team have partnered with many departments and researchers on many projects requiring management of high-risk data and/or complex regulatory compliance.

 Please visit this section below for some examples of custom developed projects.